Low Calorie Tortillas

 Notes

-TO STORE: Leftovers should always be stored in the refrigerator, covered.
-They will remain fresh for at least two weeks.
+TO STORE: Leftover tortillas should be stored in an airtight container in the refrigerator for at least two weeks.

-TO FREEZE: Place wraps in a ziplock bag and store them in the freezer for up to 6 months.
+TO FREEZE: Place wraps in a ziplock bag and store them in the freezer for up to six months.

 TO REHEAT: Place the wraps on a microwave-safe dish and place a paper towel over it.
 Microwave for 30 seconds until warm and soft.